Sonoran-Software/Sonoran-Radio-Docs/developer-documentation/developer-documentation/api-endpoints-v2/community-server/manage-zones.md

 POST and PATCH accept a `zone` object.
 GEO zones contain `transmitChannels`, `scanChannels`, and `acePerms`; degradation zones contain `degradeStrength`.

+A zone must use exactly one supported shape:

+- Polygon: `points` containing at least three finite `{ x, y }` coordinates.
+- Circle: `center` containing finite `{ x, y }` coordinates and a positive finite `radius`.

+Both shapes use `options.minZ` and `options.maxZ` for their vertical bounds.
+For example, a circle shape can replace the `points` property in the examples below with `center: { x: 0, y: 0 }, radius: 100`.

 **Examples**

 {% tabs %}